The History of The Positive Spaces Initiative

 • Hire LGBTQ newcomers and allies that understand and can support the complex needs of the population.

-• Create and implement formal policy that all agencies who work with the organization must be LGBTQ newcomer positive and aware of how to create a safe space for them for san francisco car insurance.
+• Create and implement formal policy that all agencies who work with the organization must be LGBTQ newcomer positive and aware of how to create a safe space for them.
 If agencies are not currently LGBTQ positive, provide support and training for organizations and individuals to help create positive spaces within organizations.

 • Commit to recognizing and addressing homophobia, transphobia and heterosexism in service development, strategic planning, program creation and funding allocation.